-- pass the target system or system component satisfied all the conditions of the Rule; a pass result contributes to the weighted score and maximum possible score.
-[Abbreviation: P] - fail the target system or system component did not satisfy all the conditions of the Rule; a fail result contributes to the maximum possible score.
-[Abbreviation: F] - error the checking engine encountered a system error and could not complete the test, therefore the status of the target's compliance with the Rule is not certain.
-This could happen, for example, if a benchmark testing tool were run with insufficient privileges.
-[Abbreviation: E] - unknown the testing tool encountered some problem and the result is unknown.
-(For example, a result of 'unknown' might be given if the benchmark testing tool were unable to interpret the output of the checking engine.)
-[Abbreviation: U] - notapplicable the Rule was not applicable to the target of the test.
-(For example, the Rule might have been specific to a different version of the target OS, or it might have been a test against a platform feature that was not installed.)
-Results with this status do not contribute to the benchmark score.
-[Abbreviation: N] - notchecked the Rule was not evaluated by the checking engine.
+fail - the target system or system component did not satisfy all the conditions of the Rule; a fail result contributes to the maximum possible score.
+[Abbreviation: F]

+error - the checking engine encountered a system error and could not complete the test, therefore the status of the target's compliance with the Rule is not certain.
+This could happen, for example, if a Benchmark testing tool were run with insufficient privileges.
+[Abbreviation: E]

+unknown - the testing tool encountered some problem and the result is unknown.
+For example, a result of 'unknown' might be given if the Benchmark testing tool were unable to interpret the output of the checking engine.
+[Abbreviation: U]

+notapplicable - the Rule was not applicable to the target of the test.
+For example, the Rule might have been specific to a different version of the target OS, or it might have been a test against a platform feature that was not installed.
+Results with this status do not contribute to the Benchmark score.
+[Abbreviation: N]

+notchecked - the Rule was not evaluated by the checking engine.
 This status is designed for Rules with a role of "unchecked", and for Rules that have no check properties.
 It may also correspond to a status returned by a checking engine.
-Results with this status do not contribute to the benchmark score.
-[Abbreviation: K] - notselected the Rule was not selected in the Benchmark.
-Results with this status do not contribute to the benchmark score.
-[Abbreviation: S] - informational the Rule was checked, but the output from the checking engine is simply information for auditor or administrator, it is not a compliance category.
+Results with this status do not contribute to the Benchmark score.
+[Abbreviation: K]

+notselected - the Rule was not selected in the Benchmark.
+Results with this status do not contribute to the Benchmark score.
+[Abbreviation: S]

+informational - the Rule was checked, but the output from the checking engine is simply information for auditor or administrator; it is not a compliance category.
 This status is the default for Rules with a role of "unscored".
 This status value is designed for Rules whose main purpose is to extract information from the target rather than test compliance.
-Results with this status do not contribute to the benchmark score.
-[Abbreviation: I] - fixed the Rule had failed, but was then fixed (possibly by a tool that can automatically apply remediation, or possibly by the human auditor).
+Results with this status do not contribute to the Benchmark score.
+[Abbreviation: I]

+fixed - the Rule had failed, but was then fixed (possibly by a tool that can automatically apply remediation, or possibly by the human auditor).
 Results with this status should be scored the same as pass.
 [Abbreviation: X]

 The instance property specifies the name of a target subsystem or component that passed or failed a Rule.
-This is important for Rules that apply to components of which a target might have several.
-For example, a Rule might specify a particular setting that needs to be applied on every interface of a firewall; for benchmark compliance results, a firewall target with three interfaces would have three rule-result elements with the same rule id, each with an independent value for the result property.
-For more discussion of multiply instantiated rules, see page 35.
+This is important for Rules that apply to components of the target system, especially when a target might have several such components.
+For example, a Rule might specify a particular setting that needs to be applied on every interface of a firewall; for Benchmark compliance results, a firewall target with three interfaces would have three rule-result elements with the same rule id, each with an independent value for the 'result' property.
+For more discussion of multiply instantiated Rules, see page 41.

-The check property consists of the URI that designates the checking system, and detailed output data from the checking engine.
+The 'check' property consists of the URI that designates the checking system, and detailed output data from the checking engine.
 The detailed output data can take the form of encapsulated XML or text data, or it can be a reference to an external URI.
-(Note: this is analogous to the form for referring to checking engine input defined for Rule objects.)
+(Note: this is analogous to the form of the Rule object's check property, used for referring to checking engine input.)

-The override property provides a mechanism for an auditor to change the Rule result assigned by the benchmark checking tool.
-This is necessary when (a) checking a rule requires reviewing manual procedures or other non-IT conditions, and (b) when a benchmark check just gets the wrong answer.
-The override element contains the following properties.
+The override property provides a mechanism for an auditor to change the Rule result assigned by the Benchmark checking tool.
+This is necessary (a) when checking a rule requires reviewing manual procedures or other non-IT conditions, and (b) when a Benchmark check gives an inaccurate result on a particular target system.
+The override element contains the following properties: